Sarvesh2k/NES_Emulator/README.md

 This project was developed to obtain a deeper understanding of the underlying architecture behind the NES consoles, and hence was developed for the sole purpose of learning.

 Some points that I noted that needed improvement are as follows:
-- Gameplay optimization (testing brought about 60-70 FPS and 30-40 FPS in memory intensive games)
+- Gameplay optimization (testing brought about 50-60 FPS and 30-40 FPS in memory intensive games)
 - External controller support (only provided support for keyboard)
+- More Mapper support (would be a fun challenge ;))

 ## References

 - The [NesDev Wiki](https://wiki.nesdev.com/w/index.php?title=Nesdev_Wiki) - The Holy Grail of the NES Console Documentation.
 Definitely a go-to source.
 - javidx9 (One Line Coder)'s [Bulding the NES from Scratch](https://www.youtube.com/playlist?list=PLrOv9FMX8xJHqMvSGB_9G9nZZ_4IgteYf) Playlist - Provides an amazing in-depth practical implementation of the NES Emulator.
-Perfect for concept building
+Perfect for concept building.
+- [2A03 Technical reference](https://www.nesdev.com/2A03%20technical%20reference.txt) - Kudos to the hundreds of tech enthusiasts to bring up this beautiful manual on the NES CPU.
+- The [6502 Datasheet](http://archive.6502.org/datasheets/rockwell_r650x_r651x.pdf) - Although the CPU used in the NES was the Ricoh 2A03, it was based on the MOS Technology 6502 Core.